-New Mexico is full of wonderous landscapes, huge open spaces and mysteries that will call you and set you in motion as you will want to wear your track pants and adventure faraway.
-This is the kind of place where you would like to spend the time outdoors with the cool breeze touching your skin.
+New Mexico is full of wonderous landscapes, huge open spaces, and mysteries that will call you and set you in motion as you will want to wear your track pants and adventure far away.
+This is the kind of place where you would like to spend time outdoors with the cool breeze touching your skin.
 There are monuments and national parks scattered throughout the landscape and you can always set to explore them.

 The rough mountains of Sangre de Cristo run north-south beside the Rio Grande in the east.
 The state on the eastern part brags for the Great Plains, prominently Llano Estacado which runs alongside the Mescalero Ridge escarpment.
 Colorado Plateau comprises the northwestern part while the Chihuahuan Desert runs along the southern part.

-Most of the New Mexico National Parks are created as national monuments for the preservation of the history they had possessed.
+Most of the New Mexico National Parks are created as national monuments for the preservation of the history they possess.

 1. White Sands National Park

 White Sands NP, previously known as White Sands National Monument, is located in the southern part of New Mexico, 85 miles to the north of Texas’s El Paso.

 Situated in the heart of Tularosa Basin, White Sands NP is famous for its pristine white gypsum-covered desert which stretches over 275 square miles of area.
 It quietly boasts of being the world’s largest field of gypsum dunes.